chimera-linux/cports/Packaging.md

 <a id="subpackages"></a>
 ### Subpackages

 The `cbuild` system has support for subpackages.
-Subpackages are just regular packages repository-wise, except they are built as a part of some main package's process, and are created from its files.
+Subpackages are regular packages repository-wise, except they are built as a part of some main package's process, and are created from its files.